 Comparing the degree of religious belief between countries shows some interesting results, but does it also show future trends?
-One survey from a few years ago suggested a link between religion and IQ:
+One

 When he broke down the statistics, he found a strong link between intelligence and faith.
 Countries with a lower national IQ tended to have the most believers.